tinalajqi1/LatoriTest/README.md

 Open cypress using 'npx cypress open'.

-To see allure results in terminal use 'npx cypress run --env allure=true' which will also create allure-results
+To see allure results in terminal use 'npx cypress run --env allure=true' which will also create allure-results folder

 To generate allure report type 'allure generate'